Tyrrrz/Contextual/Readme.md

 }
 ```

-Additionally, contexts are persisted on different stacks depending on their type.
-A single operation may depend on contexts of multiple types simultaneously:
+Additionally, contexts are persisted on separate stacks depending on the type.
+A single operation may depend on contexts of multiple different types simultaneously:

 ```csharp
 using (Context.Provide(new FooContext("foo")))